-For this subdivision, the proposed private internal streets meet the minimum standards necessary for approval.
-The private roads will be constructed to the minimum public road structural standards, will have a minimum 20 feet of pavement width and adequate turning radii where needed for emergency access, an appropriate paving cross-section elsewhere for private vehicles, and an appropriate circulation and turnaround pattern.
-The private roads will modify public road standard MC-2005.02.
+Per Section 50.4.3.4.c., the three (3) requested Private roads must be fully accessible to the public; accessible to fire and rescue vehicles, as needed; and designed to meet the minimum standards necessary for approval.
+The Private roads will be constructed to the minimum public road structural standards, will have a minimum 20 feet of pavement width and adequate turning radii where needed for emergency access, an appropriate paving cross-section elsewhere for private vehicles, and an appropriate circulation and turnaround pattern.
+However, as noted above, the Private roads will modify public road standards (MC-2002.02 and MC-2001.01).
 The private roads will be located within a separate private road parcel and will be shown on the Certified Preliminary and Site Plans and Record Plat, with the standard covenant that ensures they are adequately maintained and remain fully accessible to the public.